How to Set Up a Video Review and Approval Workflow That Works

 Step 2: Set Expectations in the Kick-off

-Before you share the first cut, have a 10-minute conversation covering:
+Before you share the first cut, have a brief kickoff conversation covering:

-- Number of revision rounds included (typically 2-3)
+- Number of revision rounds included (typically two or three)

-- Turnaround time for each review (48-72 hours is reasonable)
+- Turnaround time for each review (two to three days is reasonable)

 - What "approval" means (can we deliver, or just proceed to next stage?)